petroslamb/flask-ml-server/README.md

 # Simple TF model Service

-A well organized Flask powered Web REST API, to serve Tensorflow models.
+A, hopefully organized Flask powered Web REST API, to serve Tensorflow models.
+Written in a hurry!

+- Please excuse the typos!

 #### Features

+Included, but not limited to:

+- Tries to showcase production level organization, code and features.
 - Supports multiple models, controls enabled ones from configuration.
 - Checks, validates and serves only correct models.
 - Works even if some of the models fail at runtime.
 - Full support for `dev, test, prod` environments.
 - Extended configuration, via environment variables.
 - Environment files can be used as well.
+- Logging support for file and console.
-- Well organized code.
+- Tries for well organized code.
-- Logging and error handling
+- Tries for production level logging and error handling
 - Swagger.
+- Supports both versions of `Tensorflow (TFv1, TFv2)`, by using `v2` and `tf.compat.v1`.

 #### Limitations

+Some things are not perfect:

 - Due to time constraint, the model only supports the `bow-spanish` model.
+- No support for a production WSGI server, due to time constraint.
+- `TFv2` has been used as there was no suggestion for the model version, but this introduced a bug.
-- `TFv2` has been used, although the models were loaded by using compatibility mode with `v1`.
+- Finally the models were found to be of `v1` and loaded by using compatibility mode with `v1`.
 - Enpoints were not implemented exactly as requested, but in a fashion that is similar.
 - Limited documentation and testing.
+- Has many rough edges and unifished details as was written in a haste (~5days).
+- There is known bug, in `development` mode.

 ## Installation